-Weekly theme: Welcome to our new family

-L Week commencing: Worship Leader Type of worship Main teaching point Description of content Prayer and reflection Hymn or song Resources 1 Monday Headteacher Whole school Welcome to the reception children into our school family How do we welcome people?
-Introduce all the new children to their school family Older children lead prayers for new children Welcome to our family Name cards for the new children to hold 2.1 Tuesday Key stage Co- ordinators Separate Key Stage worship Our school is special Discussing ideas from children on what makes our school special - rules, people, church School prayer When I needed a neighbour OHP/Notebook to record children's contributions .9 Wednesday Vicar Whole school - Commissioning Service We belong to a church family - everyone is welcome.
-Jesus cares for us all.
-Vicar explains the significance of the church family to ours school.
-Story of the lost sheep.
-The Lord's Prayer Our Father who art in heaven Copy of the Lord's prayer on OHP/Notebook Thursday Music Co-ordinator Come and Praise It is acceptable to includes opportunior refection.
-It is acceptable to use 'Hymn Practice' as an Act of collective worship, providing it includes opportunity to discuss songs being learned and a time for appropriate prayer or refection. f collective worshed and a time for nip, providing it appropriate prayer Refer to music guidance I Friday Various Celebration To be decided upo suggestion for a so could be centred a school family.
-To be decided upon by the appropriate participants eg class teacher and children.
-A suggestion for a song would be 'Come on and Celebrate' and the time of reflection could be centred around thanking God for all the gifts and talents that we have in our school family. ts eg class teach ebrate' and the t gifts and talents er and children.
-A ime of reflection that we have in our Refer to music guidance Comments of ar Comments of any significance from the week: e week:
+We Weekly theme: Welcome to our new family ır new family Week Worship Leader Type of worship Main teaching Description of content Prayer and Hymn or song Resources commencing: ng: point reflection Monday Headteacher Whole school Welcome to the How do we welcome people?
+Older students lead Welcome to our familv Name cards for the into our school Introduce all the new prayers for hold family students to their school family new students Tuesday Key stage Co- Separate Key Stage Our school is Discussing ideas from School When I needed a OHP/Notebook to ordinators worship special students on what makes our prayer neighbour record students' school special - rules, contributions 2.1 people, church 6 Wednesday y Vicar Whole school - We belong to a Vicar explains the The Lord's Our Father who art Copy of the Lord's Commissioning church family - significance of the church Prayer in heaven prayer on Service everyone is family to ours school.
+OHP/Notebook welcome.
+Jesus Story of the loct cheen cares for us all.
+Thursday Music Co-ordinator Come and Praise It is acceptable to It is acceptable to use 'Hymn Practice' as an Act of collective worship, providing it f collective worsh nip, providing it Refer to music includes opportun includes opportunity to discuss songs being learned and a time for appropriate prayer ed and a time for appropriate prayer : guidance NI LELECTINII.
+Friday Various Celebration To be decided upc To be decided upon by the appropriate participants e.g. class teacher and students.
+A its e.g. class teacl her and students.
+A Refer to music suggestion for a su suggestion for a song would be 'Come on and Celebrate' and the time of reflection ebrate' and the t ime of reflection guidance could be centred a school family. courd be centred around thanking God for all the girts and talents that we have in our school family. girts and talents unat we have in our Comments of any significance from th a weak. e week.